matt87305/MGRCoreData/README.md

 MGRCoreData
 ===========

-A Core Data Stack manager to keep Core Data functionality out of the AppDelegate.
+A Core Data Stack manager class to keep Core Data functionality out of the AppDelegate, a place where it does not belong.

+MGRCoreData will allow the creation of multiple sqlite-persisted Core Data stacks (binary and XML are currently not supported).
+Simply add the .m and .h files to your project, create your .xcdatamodel, as you normally would, and initialize the stack with the data model name.
+The NSManagedObjectContext for the stack, and its NSPersistentStoreCoordinator are all created for you with one init method:

+- (instancetype)initWithStackStoreModelName:(NSString *)stackStoreModelName;